Pasifika Communities University

 Pasifika Communities University (PCU), formerly known as Pacific Theological College (PTC), is a regional university located in Suva, Fiji.
 It specializes in theological and contextual education with a focus on Indigenous Pasifika philosophies, community-based learning, and transformational education addressing social, cultural, and environmental challenges in the Pacific region.

-Overview

-The term Pasifika signifies a new awareness emphasizing social transformation and self-determination beyond geographic specifications.
-Communities highlights the university's commitment to grassroots voices and multidimensional Pasifika realities, contrasting dominant institution-based education systems.
-The designation University reflects a vision for transformational education recognizing diverse communities of learning and knowledge production.

-History

 Beginnings

 PCU's origins trace to the 1961 Conference of Churches and Missions in Malua, Samoa, and the Dudley House Consultation in Suva.
 It was legally registered as Pacific Theological College in 1964.
 The foundation stone was laid by Archbishop Rev. Dr. Michael Ramsey on 2 March 1965 at its current Suva location.
 The first principal, Dr. George F. Knight, led the inaugural 1965 student cohort.
 The campus officially opened on 9 June 1966.
 Its first students represented diverse Pacific nations, and the institution was the first regional center offering a Bachelor of Divinity degree.

-Development and regional engagement (1970s–1980s)

-During the 1970s, PTC played a significant role in the nuclear-free Pacific movement and championed Pasifika self-determination.
-Under Principals such as Rev. Alan Quigley and Rev. Dr. Sione ‘Amanaki Havea, it introduced indigenous theological perspectives, including Coconut Theology.
-The 1980s brought academic expansion with the MTh program and navigation through political instability including Fiji’s 1987 coup.

-Independence and academic growth (1990s)

-PTC reaffirmed its independence from the University of the South Pacific and introduced postgraduate diplomas, distance education, and programs centered on reclaiming Indigenous Pasifika identities.
-New denominational theological institutions emerged, further developing the region’s theological education landscape.

-Resilience and expansion (2000s–2010s)

-Despite political unrest and financial challenges, PTC expanded its facilities, launched a PhD partnership with Charles Sturt University, and developed research centers focused on socio-political and ecological issues in the Pacific.
-The institution relaunched key academic programs and broadened its scholarly impact.

 Transition to Pasifika Communities University (2020s)

 Starting in 2019, under Rev Prof. Upolu Lumā Vaai, the institution transitioned to Pasifika Communities University with a focus on a "whole of life" education approach, integrating Indigenous wisdom, ecological sustainability, and social justice.
 New schools, research institutes, and academic programs were established, including the Institute for Climate Indigenous Knowledge and the Centre for Gender and Social Justice.
 The transition included governance reforms and infrastructure upgrades.